roma-glushko/roma-glushko/README.md

 I like to solve problems or hacking by creating <a href="">open source projects</a>, blog about <a href="https://www.romaglushko.com/blog/?utm_medium=social&utm_source=github&utm_campaign=gh_profile">things I learn</a> and <a href="https://www.romaglushko.com/thoughts/?utm_medium=social&utm_source=github&utm_campaign=gh_profile">thoughts I have</a>.

-Currently, I'm designing, building, maintaining, and evoloving distributed systems at DataRobot.
+Currently, I'm working on AI/HPC Kubernetes clusters at NVIDIA Corporation.

 ## Blog Posts